Unique, Revolutionary, Rigorous

 - New Perspectives

 Postural Integration® (since 2007 also known as „PsychoCorporal Integration”) originated with Dr. Jack Painter’s work on clients beginning in the late 1960’s.
 Dr. Painter (1933-2010) was a Ph.D. graduate of Emory University (Atlanta, Ga.) in Ph.D. in Philosophy, Literature and Psychology and served as a professor at the University of Miami for 9 years.
 Influenced by Reichian (Wilhelm Reich), Rolfing (Ida Rolf) and Gestalt (Fritz Perls) traditions he found in his own search for personal clarity and in work with his clients, that a body-anchored approach was needed to bring these traditions together in his own approach.
 He received Gestalt training from Marty Fromm (Miami, Florida, an early pioneer in Gestalt work with Dr. Fritz Perls), as well as workshops directly with Perls.
 He received a complete program of individual sessions from Dr. Ida Rolf and Dr. Bill Williams (the founder of Soma).
 But through constant experimentation found his own ways of touching the body.
 In combining touch with a Reichian approach, he studied and collaborated with Dr. Raffaele Estrada Villa, Director of the Instituto Wilhelm Reich in Mexico City.
-As well as sessions and sharing and colleague work with Dr. Peter Levine, author of Waking theTiger and a well-known Reichian therapist, founder of Somatic Experiencing®.
+Here he also closely collaborated with Blanca Rosa Anorve, who became the first PI-trainer.
+He also shared sessions, insights and colleague work with Dr. Peter Levine, author of Waking theTiger and a well-known Reichian therapist, founder of Somatic Experiencing®.

 Body and mind are inseparable and do not stand in a causal relationship with “each other” since they are dimensions of the same phenomena.
 Thus holistic psychocorporal work with awareness and consciousness is always simultaneous work with body expression, movement and energy.
 And conversely work with the body, including deep work with breathing and myofascia, is also simultaneous work with awareness and consciousness.

-Postural Integration® has applications in various fields and has different heuristics (conducive to discovery; stimulating interest for further discovery) amongst which four basic orientations of intervention/therapy:
+Postural Integration® has applications in various fields and has different heuristics, meaning the stimulation of further discoveries in the following four basic orientations of therapy:

-4. a critical contribution to the culture, for postural integration is an emancipatoric discipline.
+4. critical contribution to the culture, for postural integration is an emancipatoric discipline.

-Postural Integration (PI)® is a method for furthering personal development through process-oriented interactive (hands-on) bodywork.
-Postural Integration® supports you in dealing with the challenges in your life in a more creative manner.
+Postural Integration (PI)® is a method for furthering personal development & salutogenesis through process-oriented interactive (hands-on) bodywork.
+Postural Integration® supports you in dealing with the challenges in your life and health in a more creative manner.
 The uniqueness of this method lies in the simultaneous integration of deep tissue and breath work, movement and body awareness, emotional expression and the wisdom of oriental medicine.

 This effective method supports you in re-assessing out-dated patterns of thinking and emotional coping and opens up new perspectives, increase your sense of well-being, your capacity to feel, your ability to consciously express yourself in all your relationships.

-Postural Integration (PI)® supports one in dealing with the challenges in your life in a more creative manner.
-The uniqueness of this method lies in the simultaneous integration of deep tissue and breath work, body movement and awareness, as well as emotional expression.
+The neuro-scientific uniqueness of this method lies in the simultaneous integration of deep tissue and breath work, body movement and awareness, as well as emotional expression.

-This effective method opens up new perspectives in your life and enables you to increase your sense of well-being, your capacity to feel, your ability to consciously express yourself in all your relationships.
+Thus, this effective method opens up new perspectives in your life and enables you to increase your sense of well-being, your capacity to feel, your ability to consciously express yourself and to heal yourself also in your relationships.

 Practitioners of Postural Integration (PI)® are trained to work in a respectful and interactive manner with their clients.
 They bring into the relationship with their client professional knowledge and experience and the ability to appropriately share their personal feelings and attitudes.
 This characteristic creates a unique symmetry in the relationship between practitioner/therapist and client, which allows the use of deep neurophysiological abilities for personal change e.g. mirror-neurons.
 This symmetry also allows the PI-method to work with pre-verbal states of consciousness, e.g. in working with body image disorders and pre-/perinatal trauma issues.

-If you want to look into the way you have been frustrated in your natural development in your early upbringing and schooling at the level of your energetic, emotional and postural expression of self, and you want to transform that frustration into a sense of fulfilment, go get some Postural Integration sessions.
+If you want to look into the way you have been frustrated in your natural development in your early upbringing and schooling at the level of your energetic, emotional and postural expression of self, and you want to transform that frustration into a sense of fulfilment, go get some Postural Integration® sessions with one of our certified practitioners.

-If you want to free yourself of old burdens....discover new future prospects and have better happy relationships...and be capable of freely experiencing and expressing your feelings : Postural and/or Energetic Integration.
+If you want to free yourself of old burdens....discover new future prospects and have better happy brighter relationships...and be capable of freely experiencing and expressing your feelings : Postural and/or Energetic Integration®.